MAPF-Competition/web_resource/evaluation.md

 ### Line Honours
 > This category tracks the entry with the largest number of best solutions across all instances.
 The number of best solutions achieved by any entry is tallied at the end of the competition, and the entry with the most best solutions is declared the winner.
 This award is given separately for each of the three tracks.

-### Fast Mover
-> To be eligible for this category, entries must always compute valid actions for all robots within the time limit of each planning episode (1 second).
-The winner is the eligible entry with the highest overall score among all planners.
-This award is also given separately for each of the three tracks.